tantaman/tantaman.github.io/content/2022-07-08-local-first-querying.md

 > Note: traditional client-server software is only included for illustrative purposes.
 It doesn't belong in the chart given its sychronization protocol is that of a single master (the service provider) arbitrating changes.

-- Claim 1: the green cases are all already solved or easily solved.
+- **Thesis 1:** the green cases are all already solved or easily solved.
-- Assumption 1: the top right corner is the most generic case and solutions for that can support all other cases.
+- **Assumption 1:** the top right corner is the most generic case and solutions for that can support all other cases.
-- Assumption 2: using solutions for the top right to solve for all areas is no more complex than using solutions dedicated to those areas
+- **Assumption 2:** using solutions for the top right to solve for all areas is no more complex than using solutions dedicated to those areas

-Given claim 1, we'll focus only on the orange and red cases.
+Given **thesis 1**, we'll focus only on the orange and red cases.

 What both cases have in common are that the clients can only keep local slices of data.